AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-04.md

 Next comes the transformation phase.
 This is where data is cleaned, filtered, joined with other datasets, and reshaped to fit its target structure.
 This phase can include tasks like date formatting, currency conversion, null value imputation, or the calculation of derived fields.

-Finally, the job writes the transformed data to its destination—often a data warehouse, data lake, or downstream reporting system.
+Finally, the job writes the transformed data to its destination - often a data warehouse, data lake, or downstream reporting system.

 To manage all of this, engineers rely on workflow orchestration tools.
 These tools provide scheduling, error handling, and logging capabilities to ensure that jobs run in the right order and can recover gracefully from failure.